waleedHAlmenawy/simple_shell/README.md

 5. The shell determines whether the command is one that is pre-built.
 If so, the associated built-in function is called.

-6. In the event that the command is not a built-in, the shell looks for it in the directories listed by the 'PATH' environment variable.
+6. In the event that the command is not built-in, the shell looks for it in the directories listed by the 'PATH' environment variable.
 The order is carried out if it is located.

 7. If the command cannot be located in the directories listed by